-5 Easy Vermont Hikes to Explore this Fall
+5 Easy Vermont Hikes to Try this Fall

 Fall is the best time for easy Vermont hikes, especially with kids.
-The bright foliage and cooler weather make it an ideal time to climb the Green Mountains and enjoy incredible views from the summit.
+The bright foliage and cooler weather make it an ideal time to climb the Green Mountains and enjoy incredible views.

 Sunset Ledge near Lincoln Gap

-I returned to the Sunset Ledge trail recently after reading about it in the Appalachian Mountain Club’s new Outdoors with Kids: Maine, New Hampshire, Vermont guide.
-The 2.2-mile, round-trip trail can be accessed from the top of Lincoln Gap Road by heading south on the Long Trail.
+Sunset Ledge is a 2.2-mile, round-trip trail that can be accessed from the top of Lincoln Gap Road by heading south on the Long Trail (across from the Mt.
+Abraham and Battell trailheads).

 Obviously, it’s a nice spot to catch the sunset, too.
 Just be sure to wear headlamps on the hike back.